runbytech/ultron-ele/content/userguide.md

 > $ npm run generate

-This time we select the second generator `T-utorial-generate` by Down Arrow Key:
+This time we select the second generator `T-utorial-generate` by pressing `Down Arrow Key` in your keyboard:

 ![generate tutorial](/img/generate-tutorial.png)